Home > Blog Posts > Will The Drought In Australia Ever End?

 - National Australia Bank – donated $50,000 to the Country Women’s Association of NSW and the QLD Country Women’s Association.

 - Jacaranda Finance – donated just over $11,000 to Aussie Helpers

 Wondering how you can get involved?

-It’s clear that there are a lot of people who care about those affected by drought in Australia.
+There are a lot of people who care about those affected by drought in Australia.
 However, how much do these donations really help the situation?
-Well, as someone is yet to figure out how to control where the air goes and the temperature of the ocean and all the confusing factors that contribute to the weather, pitching in with these types of donations is about all anyone can do at this point.
+Well, as someone is yet to figure out how to control where the air goes, and the temperature of the ocean and all the confusing factors that contribute to the weather, pitching in with these types of donations is about all anyone can do at this point.

 While many Australian farmers have made it clear that they wish not to be represented as charity cases, it’s still important for the local Australian community to pitch in and help other Aussies in need, regardless of what that need may be.
 Right now, it is a relief from the drought in Australia.
 Ways for you to get involved include:

 - Donate to the various fundraisers and charities listed above.
 As little as $5 can go a long way.

 - Buy Australian branded products – Farmers can have a hard time competing in the food marketplace.
 The fruits and vegetables you buy at the farmers’ markets have all come from hard-working farmers and are the freshest and tastiest available.